 The largest Tvind Teachers Group ‘charity’ and used-clothes enterprise in the United States, claiming to have 13,000 used-clothes bins earning more than $30 million.
 In recent years Planet Aid has attracted large donations from the U.S. Government and well-known multinational companies.
 Planet Aid routinely denies it is connected in any way to the Tvind Teachers Group, but we know that all four leading directors are Teachers Group members, that Planet Aid is in business with the US clothes broker Garson & Shaw (see below), and is an affiliate of a Swiss money box, the Federation for Associations Connected to the International Humana People-to-People Movement.

-USAgain is a private Teachers Group-controlled profit-oriented company that collects and sells used clothes across the USA.
-This is a private company but makes bold claims to be both protecting the environment and aiding the Third World.
+USAgain, actually not a charity, is a Teachers Group-run for-profit company that collects used clothing across the USA for later sale.
+USAgain makes bold claims to be both protecting the environment and aiding the Third World.

-We have traced its ownership to an offshore Belize-based trading company run by the Tvind Teachers Group, with addresses in Jersey and the Cayman Islands.
-Although its managers, Mattias Wallander and Janice Bostic deny it is part of ‘Tvind’, both admit they are converts to the Teachers Group and have failed to disclose the extent of their involvement with the cult.
-The company was originally founded in 1999 by a Tvind Teachers Group veteran, the Dane Allan Foighel.
+We have traced its ownership to an offshore Belize-based trading company run by the Teachers Group, with addresses in Jersey and the Cayman Islands.
+Although its managers, Mattias Wallander and Janice Bostic, deny it is part of ‘Tvind’, both have admitted they are Teachers Group members, but have failed to disclose the extent of their involvement with the cult.
+The company was originally founded in 1999 by a Teachers Group veteran, the Dane Allan Foighel.

-Like its sister charities, Planet Aid US and Humana People-to-People, USAgain is connected to the Tvind-run used clothes broker Garson & Shaw, based in Atlanta, Georgia.
-The brokerage company buys used clothes cheaply from the clothes-collection enterprises, and sells them privately for a profit on world markets.
+Like Planet Aid U.S. and Humana People-to-People, USAgain is connected to the TG-run used clothes broker Garson & Shaw, based in Atlanta, Georgia.
+The brokerage company buys used clothes cheaply from the clothes collection enterprises, and sells them privately for a profit on world markets.

 4. THE GAIA MOVEMENT TRUST